Last Post Fund: Unmarked Grave Program

 The Last Post Fund delivers an Unmarked Grave Program (UGP) which places military-style gravestones for Veterans who have been deceased for five years or more and have no other permanent gravestone.
 There is no financial qualification for the Unmarked Grave Program.

 Budget and Allocation

-The Last Post Fund is financed through Veterans Affairs Canada and through private donation.
+The Last Post Fund is financed through Veterans Affairs Canada and through private donations.
 For 2012/2013 the Last Post Fund had a budget of $9.5 million, of which it spent $8.6 million.
-The 2013 Canadian federal budget increased the amount of money one would receive for expenses at s funeral home (from $3600 to $7376), however the exemption offered in the case of married Veterans (in the means test) was not changed remaining at $36,310 in net assets (as well as the exemption of a home and vehicle).
+The 2013 Canadian federal budget increased the amount of money one would receive for expenses at a funeral home (from $3600 to $7376), however the exemption offered in the case of married Veterans (in the means test) was not changed, remaining at $36,310 in net assets (as well as the exemption of a home and vehicle).
 With the number of World War II and Korean War veterans steadily decreasing, the fund will be spending less money annually.